sthaid/proj_hubble/README.md

 This program simulates the position of CMB photons and the patch of space from which these photon originated.
 The simulation is from time 0.00038 byr to T_DONE.
-The starting distance of the photons from the perpetual Earth Observatin Stationn is chosen so that the photons will arrive at the earth at time T_DONE.
+The starting distance of the photons from the perpetual Earth Observation Station is chosen so that the photons will arrive at the earth at time T_DONE.

 In this example [CMB Simulation](https://youtu.be/TjxFwbwMWJ8) T_DONE is set to 13.8.